The Top Generic Drug Companies

-- Mylan Inc.: In 2014, Mylan had over $6 billion in sales.
-It also took on a large part of Abbot Pharmaceutical's business, purchasing the rights to over 100 specialty and branded generic pharmaceuticals.
-This deal is projected to expand Mylan's growth by more than 30 percent.
-Headquartered in the United States, it has over 20,000 employees worldwide.
+- Mylan Inc.: Reported $9.4 billion in revenue for 2016.
+In 2014, it took on a large part of Abbott Pharmaceutical's business, purchasing the rights to more than 100 specialty and branded generic pharmaceuticals.
+Headquartered in the United States, it has more than 20,000 employees worldwide.

-- Sun Pharmaceuticals: Sun Pharmaceuticals saw a 68 percent increase in drug revenue, due in large part to its $4 billion buyout of rival Ranbaxy Laboratories.
-The purchase added $2 billion in revenue and solidified Sun Pharmaceuticals as a leader in the generic marketplace.
-In 2014, they had over $4.5 billion in overall sales and became the number one generics supplier in the United States.
-With over 30,000 employees, they are looking to expand their specialty care division.
+- Sun Pharmaceutical Industries: Reported $3.6 billion in revenue in 2016 and saw a 68 percent increase in drug revenue, due in large part to its $4 billion buyout of rival Ranbaxy Laboratories.
+The purchase added $2 billion in revenue and solidified Sun as a leader in the generic marketplace.
+Sun has more than 30,000 employees.

-- Aspen: As one of the few companies based in South Africa, Aspen had over $3 billion in sales in 2014, a 13 percent increase over the prior year.
-Its growth was due to its focus on emerging markets in Asia.
+- Aspen Pharmacare: Reported $2 billion in revenue in 2016.
+As one of the few companies based in South Africa, it has seen growth by focusing on emerging markets in Asia.
 It continues to look for companies to acquire to add to its portfolio of medications.

 - Aurobindo Pharma: Reported $1.8 billion in revenue in 2016.
 Aurobindo has seen considerable growth in recent years and opened a 565,000 square-feet, fully automated state-of-the-art distribution center in East Windsor, NJ, in 2017.